AI For Emergency Garage Door Calls

 Safety guardrails protect the brand

-CPSC and DASMA safety materials make clear that garage door systems involve serious moving-equipment and spring-system risks, so AI should avoid repair instructions and route sensitive calls.
+CPSC and DASMA safety materials make clear that garage door systems involve serious moving-equipment and spring-system risks, so AI should avoid repair instructions and escalate sensitive calls.

 Trust matters in urgent search